zhuzhanji/NorovirusGenotyping/lab_book.md

 All fastas are written into 'new_data/database/refseq_2.fasta'.
 The target location is hardcoded in 'DataPreparation.py'.

-It then parses the GenBank XML files and gets the coordinates of ORF1 and ORF2 for all the blast reference sequences.
-The results is written to "./new_data/database/refseq_annotation.csv".
+It then parses the GenBank XML files and extracts the coordinates of ORF1 and ORF2 for all the blast reference sequences.
+The results are written to "./new_data/database/refseq_annotation.csv".

 It should be noted that the paser is not 100% reliable, some coordinates might contain leading or trailing '<' or '>', so manual correction is needed.